ttamayo/CS205_Redfield/README.md

 With all these observations for implementing a faster propagation algorithm we are still left with the three dimensional sum in the Lindblad operator, which remains to be the most expensive piece of the algorithm.
 We therefore focus our parallelization efforts on this part of the equation.

-In addition, we encountered one major problem with the Euler integration scheme.
+In addition, we encountered one major problem with the Euler integration scheme, which is a first order method.
 The coupling to the environment causes a dampening of oscillations in the exciton populations.
 However, without the Lindblad operator term in the equation, the Euler integrator cannot maintain physically reasonable populations between 0 and 1 as shown in the figure below.

 <center>